RobertoPrevato/I.js/README.md

 templates.

 ## Features
-* Support scoped translations
+* Supports scoped translations
 * Allow the implementation of simple localization
 * Supports NodeJs and amd

 ## More complex solutions
-I.js is meant to be as simple and short as possible, and to support only scoped translations.
+I.js is meant to be as simple and short as possible, and to support **only** scoped translations.
-Users who need more complex solutions (e.g. with support for pluralization), should look instead at other libraries:
+Users who need more complex solutions (e.g. with support for pluralization; currencies; dates management), should look instead at other libraries:
 * [i18n-js](https://github.com/fnando/i18n-js)
 * [i18next](http://i18next.com/)